realyixuan/blog/Perfectionism is a pitfall.md

-# Perfectionism is pitfall
+# Perfectionism is a pitfall

 > It ain’t what you don’t know that gets you into trouble.
 It’s what you know for sure that just ain’t so.
 >
 > &mdash; Mark Twin

 Perfectionism is a very popular word in mainstream culture, and propaganda through the pompous, ignorant media led many to even believe that perfectionism is a great quality.
 But it's totally not true, on the exactly contrary, it's terrible.
 As a former perfectionist, I now deeply think perfect is antonym of practical.
-It mislead me long time, taking my much time and energy and giving me little.

-Here I give the specific reasons:
+It misleaded me a lot long time, and I have been reflecting a lot recently.
+Here I give some my reflections.

-- Perfection does not exist in reality
+- **Perfection does not exist in reality**

 > Don't try for perfection because "good enough" is often just that.
 >